-What do you mean?
+What do you think of streaming events?

 I think some people call it live, but it’s all recorded, otherwise, there would be delays.
-Well, there are some software I think you can use now to sync music for people in different places, but it’s just an excuse: if you were to Zoom for all those people at the same time you couldn’t do it because of the delay.
+Well, there is some software I think you can use now to sync music for people in different places, but it’s just an excuse: if you were to Zoom for all those people at the same time you couldn’t do it because of the delay.
 So just play live.
 I like the idea of playing live and I keep live as much as possible, whenever I do any messages, whenever there’s some cameo thing, and it’s not always perfect and sometimes my voice cracks, but that’s the beauty of live, isn’t it?
 It’s to see something that could go wrong!

 Oh no, it wasn’t me, I never ever had a desire to play the saxophone at all, I just wanted to be a really good guitarist.
 For me, the drive has always been to be a good musician, to be taken as a good musician.
 And then I always wanted to be a drummer when I was growing up, but I could never afford a drum kit really, and at the top of the block of flats where I lived there was no room to play in, and the noise would have annoyed the neighbours, so I just got interested in the guitar when I was 14, and then Spandau Ballet got together.
 I think it was 1981 and we were quite funky and it was still club music by then, and so I got into percussions which I felt was something I could do, and then I looked to go back to the guitar!
 But there were two of us, two guitarists between me and Gary [Kemp, of Spandau Ballet] and he took up the lead and so I was like, ok, you’re not leaving much space for me, and so I looked around for another instrument, and it was nearly the trumpet – that close it was to be the trumpet – but I feel it is not very flexible or versatile, where the saxophone is.
 And at the time, in the early 1980s, the saxophone was popular, more popular than it is now.
 And so I got myself a sax – and only like a year later we were doing a true album!

 I did not think about this often, I was studying in art school – I say “study”, but well, loosely studying in an art school, and all that I wanted to be actually was to form a band, which I did.
-Gary was in the a band at the time and had it renewed for a couple of years.
+Gary was in the band at the time and had it renewed for a couple of years.
 And as you know, we’ve been friends at that point.
 And we went everywhere together in the 1970s – I’m talking about 1975 here.
-We went on to see bands at all these classic clubs, like the Marquee Club in London Soho and other places that are no longer around, and saw people like AC/DC before that great album Back in Black… I was listening to it yesterday, I absolutely love that album, it’s brilliant… but when we saw them at the time, there were like 20 people in the audience, they hadn’t broken yet!
+We went on to see bands at all these classic clubs, like the Marquee Club in London Soho and other places that are no longer around, and we saw people like AC/DC before that great album Back in Black… I was listening to it yesterday, I absolutely love that album, it’s brilliant… but when we saw them at the time, there were like 20 people in the audience, and they hadn’t broken yet!
 And so I pressured Gary a little bit really to form a band together.
-And then John Keeble came in – we went together to see The Sex Pistols and that kind of turned him on… I bumped into him into the musical room at school because there were drums there and I was used to get there for lunchtime and yeah, at some point we all went to school together.
+And then John Keeble came in – we went together to see The Sex Pistols and that kind of turned him on… I bumped into him in the music room at school because there were drums there and I was used to getting there for lunchtime and yeah, at some point we all went to school together.
 And then Tony came up to me and said “Are you looking for a singer for the band?
-I’ll sing for you!” – and there was this huge guy looking at me [Ed.
-Note: Tony Hadley is 6’4”, or 1,93 cm tall] and I was like “Oh ok, nice to meet you by the way!” – I never really met him before.
+I’ll sing for you!” – and there was this huge guy looking at me [Tony Hadley is 6’4”, or 1,93 cm tall] and I was like “Oh ok, nice to meet you by the way!” – I never really met him before.
 And then Martin [Kemp, of Spandau Ballet] came later, as you know – with Michael Ellison and Richard Miller before him.
-So that’s it, Silvia – get the question again!
+So that’s it, get the question again!